San Pedro Creek Culture Park - A Four-Phase Project

 This phase will be completed Summer of 2024.
 By Alamo Street there will be restrooms and a floodgate.
 In Spring of 2022, the River Authority in partnership with Bexar County went out looking for an artist to design a functional artwork for the third phase of San Pedro Creek Culture Park.
 This artwork will demonstrate water quality improvements, one of the main goals of Culture Park, by capturing run off from the Interstate 35 bridge overpass.
 The artwork will be located near the confluence of San Pedro and Apache Creeks, where the Culture Park meets an existing trail leading to the San Antonio River.
 This artwork is currently being developed by Mark Reigelman, an artist that has exhibited work in public sites, galleries, and museums across the country.
 This amazing piece of art will hopefully be ready in the later part of 2024.

-Cesar Chavez Street to Guadalupe Street – IN CONSTRUCTION
+Cesar Chavez Street to Guadalupe Street – COMPLETE

-Phase 4 will be completed and opened to the public by September 2023 along with Phase 2.
-From Cesar Chavez Blvd to El Paso St, pedestrians will be guided to take a small detour on street level and take Flores St. to El Paso St. to continue the San Pedro Creek Cultural Park tour.
-There will be directional signs to help guide those that are walking along the creek.
+Phase 4.1 is complete and open to the public along with Phase 2.
+From Cesar Chavez Blvd to El Paso St, pedestrians are guided to take a small detour on street level and take Flores St. to El Paso St. to continue the San Pedro Creek Cultural Park tour.
+There are directional signs to help guide those that are walking along the creek.

 In the Summer of 2024, a celebration of all phases will be held in partnership with Bexar County and the City of San Antonio.
 Future phases of restoration south of the confluence of San Pedro Creek and Apache Creek trails are included as part of the Westside Creeks Restoration Project.
 To learn more about that project, visit Home | Westside Creeks Restoration Project